GergelyOlah/Kindle/README.md

 # Kindle Book Highlight Organiser
 ## About the application
 I created this program because I love reading on my Kindle and over the years I collected significant amount of quotes and highligths from the books I read.
 However, Kindle stores all these highlights in a single text file, regardless of which book you highlighted them from, which makes it quite hard to find quotes later on.
 To make matters worse, Kindle floods this file with metadata before each end every quote.
-Reading this format is sluggish and frustrating since the valuable text and the metadata visally blends together like this:
+Reading this format is sluggish and frustrating since the valuable text and the metadata visually blends together like this:

 ![Raw Note](/Images/Kindle_Notes_Raw.PNG)